Analysis | A reminder of how badly Trump needed to have the good debate that he didn’t

 Polling, however, suggests that his base isn’t enough to win using that strategy either.
 Sure, Trump claims that polls understate his support, an assertion that’s never been bolstered by any analysis of high-quality polling.
-And sure, polls in key states were off by enough in 2016 to offer a faulty sense that Hillary Clinton would win the electoral vote that year.
-But the polls now, as averaged by FiveThirtyEight, show a much friendlier playing field for Biden than Trump.
+And sure, polls in key states were off by enough in 2016 to offer a faulty sense that Hillary Clinton would win the electoral college vote that year.
+But the polls now, as averaged by FiveThirtyEight, show a much friendlier playing field for Biden than for Trump.

 As of writing, FiveThirtyEight’s publicly available state-level (and in Maine and Nebraska, congressional-district-level) polls show Biden picking up wins in nine places where Trump earned electoral votes four years ago.
-That includes both Florida and Ohio, more than enough to win the presidency.
+That includes Florida and Ohio, more than enough to win the presidency.

-Those margins, though, are very narrow and very much subject to rapid change.
+Those margins are very narrow and very much subject to rapid change.
 What’s interesting about the state of the race, though, is how the margins in states compare with one another.

 Montana, for example, is about as close as Minnesota.
 The former is generally considered solidly red, and the latter is a state that Trump’s campaign has been targeting — but polling suggests that one is no less likely than the other to offer a surprise on Election Day.
 Texas is closer than Nevada in the current averages.
 Kansas is as close as New Hampshire, a state that Trump lost by fewer than 3,000 votes four years ago.

 What’s important to remember about those numbers is that they’ve been unusually stable.
-Nationally and in many states, the Trump-Biden margin has only moved within a narrow range, suggesting that a lot of voters have made up their minds about how they plan to vote.
+Nationally and in many states, the Trump-Biden margin has moved only within a narrow range, suggesting that a lot of voters have made up their minds about how they plan to vote.
 (On the interactive below, the arrows at right show the actual result in the state or nationally.)

 Show average, including